 Why Scholarships are a Critical Tool for Families to Pay for College

-Paying for college can be a complex, stressful process for American families.
-Yet, a new study finds students and families may be missing out on a key tool — scholarships — for reducing the amount they need to pay for higher education.
-According to Sallie Mae’s 2021 How America Pays for College report, 44% of families didn’t use scholarships.
+Paying for college can be a complex, stressful process.
+Yet, a new study finds that students and families may be missing out on scholarships, which can help make college more affordable.
+In fact, almost 40% of families didn’t take advantage of scholarships to help cover last academic year’s college costs, according to Sallie Mae’s 2023 How America Pays for College report.

 Don’t Leave Free Money on the Table

-Applying for scholarships is the first step in Sallie Mae’s 1-2-3 approach to paying for college because they’re funds that never have to be paid back.
+Applying for free money is the first step in Sallie Mae’s 1-2-3 approach to paying for college.